sverx/devkitSMS/assets2banks/README.md

 ```
 will make sure that the two listed files will be kept together.

+### asset attributes

+Assets attributes are instruction for handling a specific asset and always refer to the last previously listed asset.

+All asset attributes starts with `:` and there's at most *one* attribute for each new line.

+Here are all the possible attributes.

 ### asset attribute :format

-Note: all asset attributes starts with ':' and there's at most one attribute for each new line.
-They always refer to the last previously listed asset

-The :format attribute makes it possible to define the asset data as an array of unsigned int instead of the regular unsigned char.
+The :format attribute makes it possible to define the asset data as an array of `unsigned int` instead of the regular `unsigned char` type.

 Example:
 ```
 background_tilemap.bin
 :format unsigned int
 ```
-will create a background_tilemap_bin[] **const unsigned int** array instead of a **const unsigned char** array.
+will create a `const unsigned int background_tilemap_bin[]` array instead of a `const unsigned char background_tilemap_bin[]` array.

 ### asset attribute :overwrite